ArkadySamsonenkoWork/InspectVision/README.md

 Then create objects that you want to digitize.
 Now it can be bulbs or just number panels (including float numbers like 18.1).
-Here You should point name, roi, init_value, frame and type.
-Type will be used in gui representation
+Here, you should point name, roi, init_value, frame and type.
+Type will be used in gui representation.

         controlled_objects = []
         controlled_objects.append(